Shibaken0618/Shibaken0618/README.md

 - 👋 Hi, I’m @Shibaken0618
 - 👀 I’m interested in... robotics, automation, and game development
 - 🌱 I’m currently learning...
-C++ and implementation of algorithms
+C++ and computer vision
 - 💞️ I’m looking to collaborate on ... n/a
 - 📫 How to reach me ... feel free to email me at kent.shibata06@gmail.com